benjaminglasser/pi-dmx-controller/README.md

 - DMX interface (Enttec or compatible)
 ---
 ## Wiring (BCM numbering)

+Below is a high-level overview of the wiring setup.
+For a complete pinout, connection diagrams, and detailed instructions, see the full [Wiring Guide](docs/wiring.md).

 ### MCP3008 (SPI0 CE0)
 ```
 VDD, VREF ® 3.3V